AT/RT - Atypical Teratoid Rhabdoid Tumor

 Because AT/RT is so rare, these tumors are difficult to study.
 As a result, Dana-Farber Cancer Institute and Boston Children's Hospital collaborates with other institutions in the Boston-area and around the country to improve our current understanding of this condition and offer new treatments to children with AT/RT.

 Currently, researchers at Dana-Farber/Boston Children's are working with the Children's Hospital of Philadelphia and the Broad Institute of MIT and Harvard to learn more about the molecular characteristics of acute teratoid rhabdoid tumors.

-In addition, researchers in the Brain Tumor Program are collaborating with physicians and researchers that treat other types of rhabdoid tumors in order to study the effectiveness of current treatments and to establish new, more standardized treatments for all types of rhabdoid tumors.
+In addition, researchers in the Brain Tumor Center are collaborating with physicians and researchers that treat other types of rhabdoid tumors in order to study the effectiveness of current treatments and to establish new, more standardized treatments for all types of rhabdoid tumors.